 Service has been a way of life for David from his youth.
 David was named State Eagle Scout of the Year and Runner up for National Eagle Scout of the Year for his work in scouting.
 David is 41, a Life Member of the Alaska Outdoor Council, and has been a resident of Alaska since 2003.
 His hobbies include hiking, rafting, Taekwondo, fly fishing and anything outdoors with his family.
 A lifelong outdoorsman, David has trekked over 1,000 miles of wilderness backpacking,

 Lincoln Fellow and Advocate for Reform

-David has been named a Friend of Government Accountability by the Foundation for Government Accountability, and an Abraham Lincoln Fellow by the Claremont Institute for the Study of Statesmanship and Political Philosophy.
-As an advocate for reform in the Alaska Republican Party, David has earned a reputation for standing steadfastly against special interests.
-David lives in Wasilla with his wife Jennifer and their three daughters.
+As a legislator, David has never missed voting on a bill, and has arguably the most consistent voting record of any legislator in the nation.
+He has been named a Friend of Government Accountability by the Foundation for Government Accountability, and an Abraham Lincoln Fellow by the Claremont Institute for the Study of Statesmanship and Political Philosophy.
+As an advocate for reform in the Alaska Republican Party, David earned a reputation for standing steadfastly against special interests.
+David lives in Wasilla with his wife Jennifer and their four children.
 He currently represents residents of the Mat-Su Valley in the Alaska House of Representatives.